JeremiahHerring/Backend-Project/README.md

 - **PATCH api/travelAgent/:id**: Update travel agent details.
 - **DELETE /api/travelAgent/:id**: Delete an travel agent.

+## User Roles and Permissions
+- User: Users have access to view bookings they created.
+They can perform CRUD operations on their own accounts.
+- Admin: Admins has access to view all bookings and view all users.
+They can perform CRUD operatons on their own accounts.
+- Travel Agent: Travel agents have access to update and delete user bookings.
+They can perform CRUD operations on their own accounts.

 ## Authentication
 Different endpoints may require different levels of authentication.
 Ensure you're providing the required authentication tokens in the request headers.